christianrosdahl/legilo/README.md

 - <kbd>⌘ Command</kbd> + <kbd>→</kbd> Show next page.
 - <kbd>⌘ Command</kbd> + <kbd>⏎ Enter</kbd> Mark all new words on current page as known and show next page.
 - <kbd>⌘ Command</kbd> + <kbd>←</kbd> Show previous page.
 - <kbd>I</kbd>: Insert (or edit) your own translation for a looked-up word.
-Press <kbd>⏎ Enter</kbd> / <kbd>↑</kbd> to save it.
-If the input is empty, the personal translation is removed.
+Press <kbd>⏎ Enter</kbd> to save it.
+If the input text field is empty, no personal translation will be saved.
 - <kbd>U</kbd>: Edit lemmas (associated base forms of the word) and their translations for a looked-up word.
 An editable text field is enabled where one lemma is listed per line (press <kbd>⇧ Shift</kbd> + <kbd>⏎ Enter</kbd> to make a new line).
 Each lemma can be associated with a translation by writing `<lemma>: <translation>` in the line of the lemma.
 If the line doesn't contain a colon, no translation is saved for the corresponding lemma.
 A suggestion for autocompletion of a line will be shown if available.
 Press <kbd>⇥ Tab</kbd> to accept the suggestion.
-If no suggestions is available, a suggestion can be fetched from Wiktionary by pressing <kbd>⇥ Tab</kbd>.
-Press <kbd>⏎ Enter</kbd> / <kbd>↑</kbd> to save associated lemmas and possible translations.
+If no suggestion is available, a suggestion can be fetched from Wiktionary by pressing <kbd>⇥ Tab</kbd>.
+When typing a colon, the lemma before it will automatically be looked up in Wiktionary and the result (if found) will be shown below the input field, so that you can use it to write your personal lemma translation.
+Press <kbd>⏎ Enter</kbd> to save associated lemmas and possible translations.
 - <kbd>O</kbd>: Add (or remove) a Google translation for a looked-up word.
 - <kbd>P</kbd>: Pronounce the maked word.
 - <kbd>H</kbd>: Add a translation of a looked-up word, and its translations in English, to your third language (set in `config.json`) in the remark section.
 Press the key again to remove it.